metabase/metabase/docs/users-guide/09-multi-series-charting.md

 ### Creating a multi-series visualization in the query builder.

-If you’re creating a new question in the query builder, you can also view the result as a multi-series visualization.
+If you’re creating a new question you can also view the result as a multi-series visualization.
 To do this you’ll need to summarize and add two groupings to your question.

-As an example, we might want to see which service is referring the most people to our product.
+As an example, we might want to see which website or service is referring the most people to our website.
 (In the sample dataset that ships with Metabase this would involve using the `Source` and `Created At` columns of the `People` table.)

 To do this we’d click the Summarize button, and then add `Source` and `Created At` as groupings (the `count of rows` metric that we want is already selected by default).
 [Learn more about asking questions](04-asking-questions.md).